Weeks-UNC/2025_Veenbaas/README.md

 ### Software

-Install instruction for the pocket detction, characterization, and visualization package used in the manuscript can be found at the [*fpocketR* repository](https://github.com/Weeks-UNC/fpocketR).
+Install instructions for the pocket detection, characterization, and visualization package used in the manuscript can be found at the [*fpocketR* repository](https://github.com/Weeks-UNC/fpocketR).

 *fpocketR* use instructions can be found in the [*fpocketR* repository demo](https://github.com/Weeks-UNC/fpocketR/blob/main/Demo/fpocketR_demo.md)